-Dengie Fibre Feeds all contain alfalfa and whereas the ALFA-A range contain pure alfalfa, the HI-FI range combines other fibre sources such as straw and grass with the alfalfa.
-For donkeys that maintain weight with ease, feeds from the HI-FI range are most appropriate and can even be used to extend or replace hay/straw.
-For donkeys that struggle to maintain condition or need weight gain then the Dengie ALFA-A range products may be more suitable.
+Dengie Fibre Feeds all contain alfalfa and whereas the Alfa-A range contains pure alfalfa, the Hi-Fi range combines other fibre sources such as straw and grass with the alfalfa.
+For donkeys that maintain weight with ease, feeds from the Hi-Fi range are most appropriate and can even be used to extend or replace hay/straw.
+For donkeys that struggle to maintain condition or need weight gain then the Dengie Alfa-A range products may be more suitable.

 Feeding Donkeys with Special Requirements

 The basic feeding strategy for many donkeys is trying to provide sufficient fibre to maintain healthy gut function without too many calories so that they don't put on too much weight.
 This usually involves using feeds such as Hi-Fi Lite or Hi-Fi Good-Doer, which provide fibre without too many calories.
 There are a number of problems that can affect donkeys that require a specialised feeding programme.
 Examples of these are given below.